 Commercial and Recreational Fishing for Blue Sharks

 Blue sharks are caught commercially with several million being caught each year across the world.
 The flesh of blue sharks is not highly regarded, but the skin is used for leather and the liver for oil.
 The dorsal fin is also used to make shark fin soup.
 After these parts of the shark have been taken the remainder of the carcass may be thrown back into the sea, or sent for processing into fishmeal.
 The extent of the commercial exploitation of this species was outlined in 2018 when a Spanish fishing vessel, the Virxen da Blanca, was detained by the Irish Naval Service and found to have 1,250 kilograms of shark fin on board, along with an incredible 164,250 kilograms of blue shark on board – the equivalent of around 5,000 individual blue sharks.
 Due to the large number of blue sharks that are killed around the world they are currently classed as Near Threatened by the IUCN (International Union for the Conservation of Nature).

-It is a common misconception that blue sharks are now found in UK waters due to global warming.
-They have in fact always been present in UK waters in the warmer summer months, although they may be becoming more common due to warming seas.
+Blue sharks have always been present in UK waters in the warmer summer months, although they may be becoming more common due to warming seas.
 There are charter boats around the south and west of England, Wales and Ireland which specialise in taking anglers out to catch blue shark.
 Almost all of these charter boats fish on a strict catch and release basis in order to protect blue shark for future generations (the boat caught record of 218lb has stood since 1959).
 In Summer 2016 a 242lb blue shark was caught off the coast of Wales at Milford Haven.
 While the shark would have been eligible as a record catch it was returned to the sea after being photographed.
 In August 2017 an even larger blue shark was caught off the coast of Cornwall.
 This shark weighed 256lb and was again released after being photographed.

 Attacks on Humans